-Given that some electric power distribution companies have already made efforts to significantly reduce their loss rates to less than 15%, it will be difficult to obtain another significant improvement from these companies.
+Given that some electricity distribution companies have already made sufficient efforts to reduce their loss rates significantly, and are at less than 15%, it will be difficult to obtain yet more significant improvement from these providers.

-Statistics show that total losses vary greatly from one utility to another, ranging from 12.2% in Niger to 68% in Liberia in 2018.
-On average, total losses in ECOWAS countries have been almost constant in the period 2016 - 2018; about 25% on average in the years 2016 and 2018.
+Statistics show that total losses vary greatly from one Distribution Company to another, for 2019 between 11.8% in Niger and 67% in Liberia.
+On average, total losses in ECOWAS countries have been almost constant between 2016 and 2019; about 24% on average during the years of 2016-19

-At the level of distribution companies, 11 companies out of the 23 companies surveyed, or almost half, managed to reduce total losses over the years 2016 to 2018.
+At the distribution company level, there are 17 companies out of the 23 companies surveyed that managed to reduce total losses in the last few years from 2017-19.

-The lowest overall loss rate of 12.2 percent was observed in NIGELEC (Niger) and the highest in LEC (Liberia).
-LEC (Nigeria) also recorded the most negative progression with a 20% increase in losses between 2016 and 2018.
-Since 2018, LEC has put in place many loss reduction measures that should show their effects in 2019 and 2020.
+The lowest overall loss rate of 11.8% was found in NIGELEC (Niger) and the highest in LEC (Liberia).
+LEC (Nigeria) also recorded the most negative progression with a 20% increase in losses between 2017 and 2019.
+Since 2019, LEC has put in place many loss reduction measures that should take effect in 2019 and 2020.

-EDSA (Sierra Leone), NAWEC (The Gambia) and IKEJA (Nigeria) posted the best progress, reducing their overall losses by 8% and more.
-However, the losses of EDSA (Sierra Leone), although sharply declining, are still very high with 38% overall losses.
-For NAWEC (The Gambia) and IKEJA (Nigeria), these companies have managed to drop below the 17% overall loss mark.
+The best progress is illustrated by IKEJA (Nigeria), EDG (Guinea), IEBDC (Nigeria), JEDPLC (Nigeria) and NAWEC (The Gambia).
+They reduced their overall losses by more than 8%.
+For NAWEC (The Gambia), EDG (Guinea) and IKEJA (Nigeria), these companies have managed to drop below the 17% overall loss .measurement.

-The progress over the three years 2016, 2017 and 2018 of most of the distribution companies is irregular with some positive and some negative progress during these years.
-This shows that statistics on overall loss rates are influenced by several factors and it is therefore difficult to quantify the exact impact of loss reduction measures alone.
+Most distribution companies' growth spanning the years 2017, 2018 and 2019 is uneven, with sometimes even positive and negative growth during these years.
+This shows that the statistics for overall loss rates are influenced by several factors.
+It is therefore difficult to quantify exactly the impact of loss reduction measures alone.